Special parking spots, fun events and a great lounge are some amenities for commuters.

 And while commuters may have to make a few adjustments in order to take advantage of the many out-of-classroom opportunities available to them, they are an integral part of today's diverse student body.

 They are involved with sports, clubs/organizations, academic endeavors and more.
 This makes them a "driving force" at BW.

 The following suggestions are directed to commuters and their parents, but are applicable to most college students and their families.

 If your student feels overwhelmed, offer support.
 After all, commuters are busy people who are often juggling family, work and college responsibilities.

 Communication is essential.
 Although your student may be living at home, he/she probably anticipates having more independence and less supervision.
 Discussing house rules and family roles can eliminate potential tensions.

-Don't fret if your student misses some family dinners and events in lieu of participating in college activities.
+Don't fret if your student misses family events in lieu of participating in college activities.
 It probably means he/she is becoming engaged with campus life and is making friends.